Tuesday, December 10, 2024

 Is it proper for professors to conduct class in a one-sided manner?
 Not when the issue is multi-faceted.
 But it’s not like these students are living in regimes where only one point of view prevails.
 And it is only in societies where just one point of view is permitted and all others silenced under penalty of death or imprisonment that indoctrination is likely to succeed in the long term.

-Yes, it has become true that one-sidedness does prevail in some college departments where Woke has become the official religion.
+Yes, it has become true that one-sidedness does prevail in some college departments where "woke" has become the official religion.
 In fact in some colleges the administration actually tolerates, even endorses, this new dogma.
-Whenever this prevails, our Israeli expatriate should start worrying.
+Whenever this atmosphere prevails and competing voices are silenced, our Israeli expatriate mother should start worrying.
 So should the rest of us.

 Sunday, November 24, 2024